Alexandre Jankewitz: Loan to St. Gallen

 In January 2022, he joined St. Gallen on loan until the end of the season.

 Return to Young Boys and loan to Thun

 After returning to Young Boys, Jankewitz made several substitute league appearances and was a starter in three Conference League qualifying games.
 After Young Boys failed to qualify for the group stage of the competition, on 30 August 2022 Jankewitz moved to Thun on loan.

+Loan to Winterthur

+On 8 June 2023, he joined FC Winterthur for another loan spell.

 International career

 Born in Switzerland, Jankewitz is of Cameroonian descent.
 He is a youth international for Switzerland.